gerkey/ros1_external_use/README.md

+# Overview

-This repository demonstrates how to use pre-existing and custom ROS message structures in C++ and Python via CMake and make.
+This repository demonstrates how to use both pre-existing and custom ROS message structures in C++ and Python via CMake and make.
 The goal is to show that, while ROS itself is **developed** using catkin, package.xml meta-data files, and other tools that help with managing a workspace drawn from multiple repositories, you don't have to use those tools when developing your software that **uses** ROS.
-It should be easy to use ROS just as you would any other software dependency, without giving consideration to the tools that are used internal to the development of ROS.
+It should be easy to use ROS just as you would any other software dependency, without giving consideration to the tools that are used internal to the development of ROS (though you might also find those tools useful for your own projects).

 Some caveats:
 * we're just working with messages, not libraries;
 * we're not fully using the message structures (e.g., you can't call ros::Time::now() to get the current time);
 * we're not using any run-time tools (rostopic, rosmsg, etc.)
+These topics can all be explored further, to see what the constraints are.

 # Ubuntu Linux (using binary ROS packages)

 ## Build and install

 ### Install ROS message packages
-Installing Ubuntu is easy because we have pre-packaged binaries.
+Installing on Ubuntu is easy because we have pre-packaged binaries.
 ~~~
 # Install the minimal prerequisites: catkin plus any message packages that
 # you need.
 We have to explicitly install the catkin package here because